schafeld/shopware-tutorial-olli/custom/plugins/GotoWebinarGoogleSheetsExport/README.md

 ## Overview

-This Shopware 6 plugin automatically exports order data to Google Sheets when customers purchase products from a configurable category (default: "Blauwasser Webinar").
+This Shopware 6 plugin automatically exports order data to Google Sheets when customers purchase products from a configurable category (default: "GotoWebinar").
 The plugin supports both scheduled automatic exports and manual on-demand exports via an administration dashboard.

 ## Features